LangStream/documentation/configuration-resources/data-storage/jdbc.md

 ### Writing to a JDBC datasource

-When you use the "vector-db-sink" agent to write to a JDBC database, you can use the following parameters:
+Use the "vector-db-sink" agent with the following parameters to write to a JDBC database:

 ```yaml
   - name: "Write"